The 15 Most Charming Small Towns in New England

-Indulge us as we dedicate a short (and sweet) love letter to New England: Home of lobster rolls, Emily Dickinson and, of course, some of the most idyllic small towns in all the land, a road trip through Maine, New Hampshire, Vermont, Massachusetts, Connecticut and Rhode Island is 100 percent worth it.
-Here, 11 of the cutest spots that should definitely be on your list.
+Indulge us as we dedicate a short (and sweet) love letter to New England: Home of lobster rolls, Emily Dickinson and, of course, some of the cutest spots in all the land, a road trip through Maine, New Hampshire, Vermont, Massachusetts, Connecticut and Rhode Island is 100 percent worth it.
+Here, 15 of the most charming small towns in New England that should definitely be on your list.

 It’s no surprise that most of the buildings in this tiny (and quintessential) New England town—founded in 1787—are on the National Register of Historic Places.
 Located in the Green Mountains, the town boasts just about 3,000 residents, plus plenty of things to do and see, from perusing the Woodstock Farmers’ Market to catching live music at the Woodstock Town Hall Theatre.